pgandini/paologandini/index.md

 **Primo Ricercatore INFN - OrcidID: [0000-0001-7267-6008](https://orcid.org/0000-0001-7267-6008)**

-I am a staff researcher at Istituto Nazionale Fisica Nucleare (INFN).
-Experimental particle physicst working at the LHCb experiment at CERN since 2009 (now deputy-PI of the LHCb Milano group).
+I am a staff researcher at the Istituto Nazionale di Fisica Nucleare (INFN) and an experimental particle physicist working on the LHCb experiment at CERN since 2009.
+Currently, I serve as the Deputy Principal Investigator (Deputy-PI) of the LHCb Milano group.
-I am active on data analysis and my main interests are heavy baryon spectroscopy and CP violation in the b sector.
-I have also activities on hardware development and R&D of new silicon detectors.
+My research focuses on data analysis, with a particular interest in heavy baryon spectroscopy and CP violation in the b-quark sector.
+In addition to data analysis, I am actively involved in hardware development and R&D for next-generation silicon detectors.
-Proponent of the new ALADDIN experiment at CERN.
+I am also a proponent of the ALADDIN experiment, a new proposed experiment at LHC.

+Feel free to explore my work and reach out for collaborations or discussions!